RachelFoare/Pangenome-construction-using-VG/README.md

 # Accessing CSIRO's HPC -- data manager
 The documentation about accessing the data manager to download files with a large amount of data can be found [here](https://confluence.csiro.au/display/SC/CSIRO+SC+Shared+Cluster+-+Petrichor).
-Access the petrichor-dm using this command : ```sinteractive -p io -A OD-221017  -t 2:00:00``` Then access the user's datastore directory using : ```cd /datastore/foa003```
+IIt is important to make sure the data is stored in the right place so i dooesn't get 'flushed' (i.e. deleted) Access the petrichor-dm using this command : ```sinteractive -p io -A OD-221017  -t 2:00:00``` Then access the user's datastore directory using : ```cd /datastore/foa003```